 All midday supervisors receive a copy of this policy.
-Interpretation and ideas on the implementation of the policy will be given by Senior Staff, as will training for the role of midday supervisors.
+Interpretation and ideas on the implementation of the policy will be given by senior staff, as will training for the role of midday supervisors.
 In the event of a problem during the lunchtime, the senior midday supervisor will be the first point of contact.
-A member of the Senior Leadership Team will give additional support if necessary.
-Reporting of incidents which occur during the lunchtime, to Class Teachers, will be undertaken by the midday supervisors.
+A member of the senior leadership team will give additional support if necessary.
+Reporting of incidents which occur during the Perseverance, Fellowship, Courage, Respect, Understanding, Thankfulness lunchtime, to class teachers, will be undertaken by the midday supervisors.

-11) PARENTS and OTHER ADULTS
+11) FAMILIES and OTHER ADULTS

 It is expected that ALL adults will treat each other with respect.
 As a school we will not accept any form of verbal abuse or physical violence directed towards any member of theschool community.
+Please see Family Conduct policy on the school website.

-12) COMPLAINTS PROCEDURES - please see the complaints policy on the school website
+12) COMPLAINTS PROCEDURES - please see the Complaints policy on the school website.